-Barney's Bicycle and the Seven Hills Wheelmen present the fifth annual
+Barney's Bicycle and the Seven Hills Wheelmen present the 14th edition

-Sunday, July 23, 2006
+Sunday, July 24, 2016

-10:00 a.m., Main & George streets downtown Worcester, Mass.
+10:00 ą.m.
+Main & George streets downtown Worcester, Mass.

 See how fast you can pedal up one of Worcester's steepest hills, a 500-foot quad-buster where "the Worcester Whirlwind," 1899 world cycling champion Major Taylor, used to train.
 The average grade is 18 percent.

-Proceeds benefit the Major Taylor Association, Inc., which plant to build a statue of Taylor at the Worcester Public Library in Salem Square -- the city's first monument to an African-American.
+Proceeds benefit the Major Taylor Association, Inc., builder of the statue of Major Taylor at the Worcester Public Library in Salem Square -- the city's first monument to an African-American.